Skip to content

 • Post for help including your GitHub username

-• Please do not post a screenshot
+• Please do NOT post a screenshot

-Action: Verify Secrets Errors
+Action: Validate Secrets Errors

 To generate the graphic below, some items were deliberately set to be incorrect in the Secrets list.
 Representative error messages are shown when running the validate secrets action.